Velho/mangle/planner.md

 # Things to condsider

-Code base will be a mess for now cos will be adding features before considerng how everyting should be organized.
+Codebase will be a mess for now cos will be adding features before considerng how everyting should be organized.

 <!---
 .md link